-It's difficult to study idioms, and there are thousands of them in English.
-The ACT only tests idioms that are very widely used, so an easy way to improve your idiom knowledge is to read, read, read.
+It's difficult to study idioms as there are thousands of them in English.
+Luckily, the ACT only tests idioms that are widely used, so an easy way to improve your idiom knowledge is to read, read, read.

-The ACT Includes Science Vocabulary
+#4: The ACT Includes Science Vocabulary

-One thing that can make ACT Science less scary (especially if you haven't taken chemistry or biology recently) is to make sure you know some basic scientific ACT vocabulary words.
+One thing that can make ACT Science less scary (especially if you haven't taken chemistry or biology) is to make sure you know some basic scientific ACT vocabulary words.
 The vocabulary list attached to this article includes almost 40 science vocabulary words for just this purpose.

 PrepScholar's Top 15 ACT Vocab Words

 The ACT uses a lot of the same vocabulary words over and over.
-Unsurprisingly, they relate strongly to literary and scientific topics, and have variations (italicized and in parentheses below) that are also important for the test.
+Unsurprisingly, these words relate strongly to literary and scientific topics, and have variations (italicized and in parentheses below) that are also important for the test.

 These are the words you absolutely must know!

-- write or create
+- to write or create

-- constitute, make up (composition, composed of)
+- to constitute, make up

 - expressing adverse or disapproving comments or judgments

 - expressing or involving an analysis of the merits and faults of a work of literature, music, or art